yinacobian/ViromicsWorkshop/README.md

 Use SPADes

-`spades.py -s reads.fasta --only-assembler -t 20 -o output_for_reads"`
+`spades.py -s reads.fasta --only-assembler -t 20 -o output_for_reads`

 ### 5.2 From contigs to a single chromosome, CONTIGUATOR